 From the time you let go of the bowling ball, the bowling ball is slowing down.
 The fastest the bowling ball rolls is when it first comes off of your hand.
 Simultaneously, the bowling ball has the most axis rotation at the point of release and its axis rotation lessens as the bowling ball travels down lane.

-The skid phase occurs from the foul line to the arrows (first 15ft).
+The skid phase occurs from the foul line to the arrows (first 15 feet).
 The highest volume of oil is generally concentrated in this area.
 The bowling ball is at its fastest speed with its most axis rotation giving the bowling ball the ability to skid through the oil.

 The most complicated part of ball motion to understand is the hook phase.
-The hook phase occurs from the arrows to the range finders (15ft to 45ft).
+The hook phase occurs from the arrows to the range finders (15 to 45 feet).
 The bowling ball is now losing speed and it will begin to get into a more end-over-end roll while beginning to change direction (right to left) in a controlled manner.

 You do not want the bowling ball to enter the hook phase too early or too late.
 In order to identify this, you need to start looking at the lane front to back instead of side to side.
 The roll phase is what determines if your bowling ball is in the hook phase too early, late, or just right.